Corporate Governance

 Board and committee independence

 The Board consists of the Non-Executive Chairman, two Executive Directors, and three Non-Executive Directors.
 The Company regards two of the Non-Executive Directors as “independent Non-Executive Director” within the meaning of the UK Corporate Governance Code.
 The Board has determined that Elaine Sullivan and Martin Gouldstone are independent in character and judgement and that there are no relationships or circumstances which could materially affect or interfere with the exercise of their independent judgement.
+Elaine Sullivan is recognised as Senior Independent Director.
 The Board believes this combination of Executive and Non-Executive Directors allows it to exercise objectivity in decision making and proper control of the Group’s business and that this composition is appropriate in view of the size and requirements of the Group’s business.
 However, the Board will continue to monitor the composition and balance of the Board.

 Share dealing policy